-There is a small infinity pool at Maca Bana Villas and they provide complimentary kayaks to use at the beach as well as snorkelling equipment you can collect from reception.
-Maca Bana is perfect for snorkelling as there is a snorkel reef right off the beach in front of The Aquarium Restaurant.
+There is a small infinity pool at Maca Bana Villas and they provide complimentary kayaks to use at the beach as well as snorkeling equipment you can collect from reception.
+Maca Bana is perfect for snorkeling as there is a snorkel reef right off the beach in front of The Aquarium Restaurant.
 Magazine Beach is less sheltered than Grand Anse Beach so there can be more of a swell here.

 Food & drink